 - Electrophoresis Buffer - contains ions necessary to conduct an electrical current, maintains pH of experiment.

-- Horizontal Electrophoresis Buffer - holds the buffer and the gel, has positive and negative electrodes.
+- Horizontal Electrophoresis Chamber - holds the buffer and the gel, has positive and negative electrodes.

 - Power Supply - generates the current necessary to move DNA through gel.